fusefactory/openfuse/_posts/2018-04-19-ofxDepthStream.md

 For now OpenFrameworks is the primary software development framework used in fuse* projects.
 Therefore an OpenFrameworks addon was the first choice to wrap everything we need to use the depth-sensors in a project into a re-usable package.
 Having 90% of the functionality already covered in the before-mentioned DepthStream library, the only OpenFrameworks-specific code (in the [ofxDepthStream::](https://fusefactory.github.io/ofxDepthStream/docs/html/namespaceofx_depth_stream.html) namespace) in the addon is the code that uses the depth-stream data to populate ofTexture and ofMesh instances.

 ## Example applications
-The example applications in the addon weren’t only written for documentation and demonstration purposes, but we basically written while their respective features were being developed.
+The example applications in the addon weren’t only written for documentation and demonstration purposes, but I basically wrote them while developing their respective features.

 ### A simple client that loads the depth-stream into a texture
 This was the obvious first client application that was written.
 Feature-wise it’s very simple; it receives a depth-image stream, turns it into a texture and draws it to the screen.
 Aside from making sure these features work however, some effort was also made to make the API both as simple as possible and as flexible as possible, while also keeping performance in mind.

-The result is that it only requires only one custom variable and two lines of code to have a realtime-depth image stream that can be drawn to the screen;
+The result is that it only requires only one custom variable and two lines of code to have a realtime depth-image stream that can be drawn to the screen;

 ```
 // our network stream receiver
 depth::ReceiverRef depthReceiverRef;

 // start our receiver
 depthReceiverRef = depth::Receiver::createAndStart(“persee.local”, 4445);

 // load incoming data into a texture
 ofxDepthStream::loadDepthTexture(*depthReceiverRef, depthTex);
 ````